Introduction to Tulip Connector Hosts

 • Kepware OPC UA: TCP/49320

-• Open your firewall to only Tulip IP addresses ( listed here).
+• Firewall: Open your firewall to only Tulip IP addresses (listed here).

-• Limit access for users within your DBs, APIs, and OPC UA servers.
-This includes both read-only users and access to various schemas, tables, endpoints, tags, etc.
+• Access Control: Limit access for users within your databases, APIs, and OPC UA servers, including read-only users and access to specific schemas, tables, endpoints, tags, etc.

-• Host your resources on infrastructure that has advanced monitoring to monitor, alert on, and dismiss malicious requests.
-This addresses many types of DDoS attacks.
+• Monitoring: Host your resources on infrastructure with advanced monitoring to detect, alert, and mitigate malicious requests, addressing DDoS attacks.

 NOTE

-These suggestions should be taken as a starting point; this advice does not replace personalized security planning.
+These suggestions are a starting point and do not replace personalized security planning.

-If you have additional questions, please reach out to your Account Manager or to our support team through the Support Request or Live Chat option using the Help button in the top right of the screen.
+For further assistance, contact your Account Manager or reach out to our support team through the Support Request or Live Chat option using the Help button in the top right of the screen.

 Did you find what you were looking for?